-A wiki is a collaboratively authored webpage or collection of webpages that may be edited directly from one’s browser, without needing to know HTML.
+A wiki is a collaboratively authored webpage or collection of webpages that may be edited directly from one’s browser.
 Each time a person makes changes to a wiki page, the old version of the wiki is stored, and the revision of the content becomes the current version.
 This enables both the tracking of changes made to the wiki and the ability to revert edits to a previous version.
 Within GauchoSpace, wikis are typically used when instructors would like their students to create content.
 As a simple, flexible tool for co-creation, wikis can be used for many different things, such as a simple list of weblinks, a class encyclopedia, or a project management site.

 Within GauchoSpace there are two wiki options.
-We recommend using the OU Wiki because of its enhanced capabilities, which include save wiki as template (to reuse in a separate wiki activity); set release date for editing; statistics on individual student's participation; instructors need not be part of a group to view, edit or annotate the group’s wiki pages; easier grading; and the ability to annotate pages (by instructor or any role given permission).
+We recommend using the OU Wiki because of its enhanced capabilities.
+This includes the ability to save a wiki as template, set release date for editing; access to statistics on individual student's participation, easier grading; and the ability to annotate pages (by instructor or any role given permission).

 - Display description on course page: Select this if you want the full description (above) to also appear on your course page under the name of the wiki.